Q. What is the average age of students at OHC?

 A. For many of the courses we offer it is possible to arrange/attend a trial lesson before enrolling.
 To find out if this is possible for your chosen course, please contact us directly.

-Q. What is the cost of living in London
+Q. What is the cost of living in Stratford-upon-Avon

-A. Advice and estimates for the cost of living in London for international students can be found here: http://www.studylondon.ac.uk/application-advice/cost-of-studying-in-london
+A. Advice and estimates for the cost of living in Stratford upon Avon for international students varies according to your tastes.
+Contact us for more information.

 Q. Can you tell me about the building?

-A. The London Centre is just off Oxford Street in a five storey building.
+A. The Stratford upon Avon Centre is less than 1 km from the town centre in a 3-storey building.
 Classrooms are light-filled and well-furnished.
-There is a coffee bar on the roof and a large library on level two.
-Access to the classrooms is via two stairwells.
+There is a library and study area on level two.
+Access to the classrooms is via stairs.
 There is no lift access.

 FAQs for Parents:

 Q. Is OHC suitable for students who are under 18 years old?

 A. Our adult courses are suitable for students aged 16 and older, but your child will be travelling independently and we do not provide 24-hour supervision, so it is very important that parents consider whether children under 18 are sufficiently emotionally mature to travel alone and behave responsibly during their stay at our centres.